Colin Thomson Counselling

 for Adults and Young People

-As an Accredited Member of the British Association for Counselling and Psychotherapy (BACP) I am guided by their code of ethics and good practice.
+As an Accredited Member of the British Association for Counselling and Psychotherapy (BACP), I follow their code of ethics and good practice.
+I am also a qualified Clinical Supervisor for counsellors in practice and training.

-For many of us, life challenges can seem overwhelming and talking with a qualified professional who will listen in a confidential, non-judgmental and compassionate way can help you make sense of your worries and lead you on your first steps to a path of positive change.
+Talking with someone who will listen in a confidential, non-judgemental and compassionate way can help you make sense of what you’re experiencing and begin the first steps towards positive change.

-It takes confidence in your counsellor to share your thoughts and feelings, and with you I will consistently offer empathy, non-judgement and compassion.
+It takes trust to share your thoughts and feelings. and I will always offer you understanding, acceptance and compassion.

-Prior to becoming a counsellor, a large part of my life was spent working in industry and also volunteering in the charitable sector supporting vulnerable people.
+Before becoming a counsellor, I spent many years working in industry and volunteering in the charitable sector, supporting vulnerable people.

 Counselling Young People

-Prior to agreeing to any counselling, I am happy to discuss what support may be required and answer any questions you may have.
+I am happy to offer an initial conversation to discuss what support might be helpful and answer any questions you may have before deciding to begin.

-Working in both private practice and in a comprehensive school, I appreciate that for many people life can be difficult and overwhelming at times, which is why choosing the right counsellor with whom to take that first step is of the utmost importance.
+The experience I have gained over the years as a Counsellor and Psychotherapist, has helped me appreciate that for many people life can be difficult and overwhelming, which is why choosing the right counsellor with whom to take that first step is of the utmost importance.

 The Person-Centred Counselling Approach is based on the belief that we all have the capacity to solve our own problems, and as your counsellor I will create an accepting and safe space where you can share and explore your feelings and thoughts.

-People who attend counselling with me bring a wide range of concerns, and as your counsellor I am here to help and support you with the struggles you may be facing.
+People who attend counselling can bring a wide range of concerns, and as your counsellor I am here to help and support you with the struggles you may be facing.

 The list below highlights just some of the issues where I am happy to be of support, and if your own concerns are not on the list then this is something I would be happy to discuss.